alexwkleung/Iris/README.md

 Iris is a long-term project on my free time, therefore development will take longer than expected.

-The product website and a Discord community chat will likely be added closer to the release date.
+The product website will be added closer to the release date.
 For now, you can use the [GitHub Discussions](https://github.com/alexwkleung/Iris/discussions) for communication.

 # Installation